 South-East Asia Center (SEAC) specializes in building inter-ethnic bridges.
-We serve peoples from China, Vietnam, Laos, Cambodia & the Philippines, as well as neighboring South Asia, West Asia, and immigrants from Eastern Europe, the Caribbean, Africa, and Latin America as well as native-born Americans of all ancestries.
+We routinely serve peoples from China, Vietnam, Laos, Cambodia & the Philippines, as well as neighboring South Asia, West Asia, and immigrants from Eastern Europe, the Caribbean, Africa, and Latin America as well as native-born Americans of all ancestries.

 South-East Asia Center promotes mutual understanding and cooperation and emphasizes commonalities rather than differences.

 Languages Spoken by Staff

 We typically have more than 25 languages represented by staff members, enabling us to assist a wide variety of individuals.

 Some of the languages our staff speak include those listed below (for a more comprehensive and up-to-date list see our contact page.)

 Hindi, Bengali, Urdu